-As regards ongoing grants, personnel costs submitted prior to the modification of Article II.14.1 of the ECGA by SME owners and natural persons without a salary not having a certificate approved by the Commission will be considered eligible up to the limit of the applicable flat rate.
+As regards ongoing grants, personnel costs submitted prior to the modification of Article II.14.1 of the FCH JU GA by SME owners and natural persons without a salary not having a certificate approved by the Commission empowered by the FCH JU will be considered eligible up to the limit of the applicable flat rate.
 For future cost statements, these beneficiaries will apply the corresponding flat rate (unless they have a CoMav approved and decide to continue applying it) and declare, where necessary, adjustments to the costs previously reported (i.e. in the case that the costs charged in previous periods are different than those resulting from the application of the flat rate).

-For closed grants beneficiaries_are not entitled to claim complementary costs (adjustments) for personnel due to the new system of flat-rates, unless there is an audit.
+For closed grants beneficiaries are not entitled to claim complementary costs (adjustments) for personnel due to the new system of flat-rates, unless there is an audit.

-Calculation of the flat-rate: The formula indicated in the new Article II.14.1 of the ECGA will apply:
+Calculation of the flat-rate: The formula indicated in the new Article II.14.1 of the FCH JU GA will apply:

-a) "SME owners who do not receive a salary and other natural persons who do not receive a salary shall charge as personnel costs a flat rate based on the ones used in the People Specific Programme for researchers with full social security coverage, adopted by Council Decision No
+a) "SME owners who do not receive a salary and other natural persons who do not receive a salary shall charge as personnel costs a flat rate based on the ones used in the People Specific Programme for researchers with full social security coverage, adopted by Council Decision No2006/973/EC22, and specified in the Commission annual Work Programme of the year of the publication of the call to which the proposal has been submitted".